luisreyes/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 Run your app again and manipulate the documents in the Mongo console.
-You will see that it works as before — it loads the same data as before and all changes to the `this.parties` that should happen reactively happen reactively.
+You will see that it works as before — it loads the same data as before and all changes to the `this.parties` that should happen reactively.
 At the same time, this code looks much simpler than before.

 Lets stick to this approach from now on.